ButlerFuqua/testimony_blog/content/beliefs/5-sexuality-has-rules.md

 ---
 title: Sexuality has rules
 verses: ["verse 1", "verse 2"]
 description: Like all things to be enjoyed in life, there are godly constraints around sexuality.
-Anything other than consensual sex between a married man and woman is sin.
+Any sexual act outside of a consensual, heterosexual marriage is sin.
 order_number: 5
 ---